Department of Labor Logo United States Department of Labor

 How to Become a Sales Manager

-Most sales managers have a bachelor’s degree and work experience as a sales representative.
+Sales managers typically need a bachelor’s degree and work experience as a sales representative.
+For some jobs, workers qualify with a high school diploma.

 Pay